• About

 • Mushrooms: Depending on preference, use sliced or chopped mushrooms.

-• Garlic: Optional but encouraged!
+• Garlic: Optional but encouraged for added flavor!

 • All-purpose flour: This will help thicken our DIY cream of mushroom sauce.